sktaylortrash/TCP-Button/README.md

 > Controls lights managed with https://github.com/bren1818/TCPLightingWebInterface

-All test were performed with a ModeMCU development board but should be reproducable on most any cucuit built with an esp8266.
+All testing was performed with NodeMCU development boards V2 but should be reproducable on any esp8266 based board.
 The NodeMCU board was chosen as it already has a 5v --> 3.3v convertor and breadboad sized pinouts attached
 ![Imgur](https://i.imgur.com/NAeLlJM.png)

 ***